| Colombian

 rock artist.
 The majority of Colombian rock art appears to be in

+the symbol category.
 It should be noted that most Colombian pictographs

 were painted with a red pigment made from cinnabar, ochre, or iron